 A Commitment to 10 Principles of Responsible Conduct

 It calls on companies around the world to abide by ten principles in the areas of human rights, labor standards, environmental protection and anti-corruption measures.
-With over 12,000 participating companies and other stakeholders from 170 countries, the UN Global Compact is the largest voluntary corporate responsibility initiative in the world.
+With over 12,000 participating companies and other stakeholders from over 160 countries, the UN Global Compact is the largest voluntary corporate responsibility initiative in the world.

 Globalization Comes with Obligations

 Bertelsmann and its companies have operations in more than 50 countries.
 The global responsibility implied for the company and its employees – in their dealings with each other, with business partners and with the public – are reflected in Bertelsmann’s participation in the UN Global Compact.